Dresden: Entertainment

 There are several choirs in Dresden, the best-known of which is the Dresdner Kreuzchor (Choir of The Holy Cross).
 It is a boys' choir drawn from pupils of the Kreuzschule, and was founded in the 13th century.
 The Dresdner Kapellknaben are not related to the Staatskapelle, but to the former Hofkapelle, the Catholic cathedral, since 1980.
 The Dresden Philharmonic Orchestra is the orchestra of the city of Dresden.

 Throughout the summer, the outdoor concert series "Zwingerkonzerte und Mehr" is held in the Zwingerhof.
 Performances include dance and music.

 There are several small cinemas presenting cult films and low-budget or low-profile films chosen for their cultural value.
-Dresden also has a few multiplex cinemas, of which the Rundkino is the oldest.
+Dresden also has a few multiplex cinemas, of which the Rundkino is one the known.

 Dresden's Striezelmarkt is one of the largest Christmas markets in Germany.
 Founded as a one-day market in 1434, it is considered the first genuine Christmas market in the world.

 A big event each year in June is the Bunte Republik Neustadt, a culture festival lasting three days in the city district of Dresden-Neustadt.
 Bands play live concerts for free in the streets and there are refreshments and food.